AI4Finance-Foundation/FinML/README.md

 # Dynamic-Stock-Recommendation-Machine_Learning

+## Project summary：
++ We developed a practical approach to using machine-learning methods selecting S&P 500 stocks based on financial ratios (e.g., EPS, ROA, ROE, etc).
+Outperformed the S&P 500 index on out of sample data, achieved a Sharpe ratio of 0.79 (0.19 on SPX).
++ We performed feature selection by 11 GICS sectors based on a rolling window to choose the lowest MSE model among Linear Regression, Stepwise Regression, Regression with Ridge, Random Forest, and GBM.
+Applied a model ensemble method.

 ## First Author: Published paper on IEEE TrustCom 2018 (http://www.cloud-conf.net/trustcom18/)
 Hongyang Yang, Xiao-Yang Liu, Qingwei W. A Practical Machine Learning Approach for Dynamic Stock Recommendation.
 IEEE TrustCom 2018.